medspacy/medspacy/windows_and_quickumls.md

 # Testing

 After this, the best way to test UMLS extractions is by using the QuickUMLS notebook in this repo.
 By default, we package up a small set of SAMPLE concepts from UMLS and make them available as resources.
-To generate additional resources from scratch from UMLS, see the instructions at [QuickUMLS](https://github.com/Georgetown-IR-Lab/QuickUMLS).
+To generate additional resources from scratch from UMLS, see the instructions at [our fork of QuickUMLS](https://github.com/medspacy/QuickUMLS).